BxCppDev/bxdecay0/extensions/bxdecay0_g4/examples/bxdecay0_g4_ex01/README.rst

 1 - Geometry construction
 =============================

-It is a simple box which represents an 'infinite' homogeneous medium.
+It is a simple  ``World`` box which represents an 'infinite' homogeneous medium.

 2 - Physics list
 ================